 - Commencing proceedings through the traditional courts;

-- Making a claim with the Queensland Civil and Administrative Tribunal (more about QCAT);
+- Making a claim with the Queensland Civil and Administrative Tribunal;

-- Making a payment claim under the Building and Construction Industry Payments Act 2004 (Qld) (“BCIPA”) (more about BCIPA);
+- Making a payment claim under the Building Industry Fairness (Security of Payment) Act 2017;

-- Serving a Creditor’s Statutory Demand for Payment of Debt pursuant to the Corporations Act 2001 (Cth) (more about making a Statutory Demand);
+- Serving a Creditor’s Statutory Demand for Payment of Debt pursuant to the Corporations Act 2001 (Cth);

 - Director’s Guarantees; and

-Although there are a number of processes available to recover a debt, not all options will be available in all circumstances For example BCIPA payment claims are only available to the parties to an eligible construction contract (i.e. in many instances, a builder and a contractor).
+Although there are a number of processes available to recover a debt, not all options will be available in all circumstances.
+For example, payment claims are only available to the parties to an eligible construction contract (i.e. in many instances, a builder and a contractor).